How to create interiors that don't just look good?

 The impact of noises on human wellbeing is immense.
 Studies* have also shown that exposure to nature sounds reduces stress and helps concentration.

 In interior design, it’s the surroundings that dictate the characteristic noises of a space.
 It’s clear that a home built in the middle of a forest will largely differ from one that looks onto a busy city street!

 But still…nature sounds can be introduced indoors with flowing water, a crackling fire or even recordings of natural sounds.

 Another strategy – that goes beyond design – is training ourselves to pay attention to the natural sounds that occur around us.

 For instance, rain and wind are something we experience no matter where we live.
 But how often do we stop and listen to the sound of rain?

 Smells have the incredible power of bringing back memories of the past.
 They can be relaxing or energizing and studies* have even shown that certain natural smells influence healing processes.

-From a wellbeing perspective, it’s preferable to choose naturally produced scents, like fragrant plants & flowers or essential oils.
-This has to do with the VOCs (volatile organic compounds) released by candles, incense, deodorizing sprays etc. These substances are not healthy for us to breathe – when not even harmful – but they’re likely to accumulate in the air.
-Because who wants to open the windows in a room that smells great?
+From a wellbeing perspective, it’s preferable to choose naturally produced scents, like fragrant plants & flowers.
+This has to do with the VOCs (volatile organic compounds) released by candles, incense, deodorizing sprays etc. that might accumulate in the air.

 What does taste have to do with interior design?
 Is there even a way to include it in the design of interiors?